Gadgets for Creativity and Productivity

-After years of using a Logitech Cube as my remote, I've upgraded!
+After years of using the same old clicker as my presentation remote, I've upgraded!
 The Logitech Spotlight connects through USB or Bluetooth.
-Its killer feature is its air mouse—I can wave the remote to move the mouse on the screen, and the area around the cursor is highlighted.
+Its killer feature is that it is an air mouse—I can wave the remote to move the mouse on the screen, and the area around the cursor is highlighted.
 It's great for pointing out buttons, words, and parts of photos.
 There's also a button that can black out my screen.

 I've used a Brother label printer for years to make stickers that I hand out at my presentations.
 Brother's P-Touch software makes it easy to add QR codes.
 A roll of replacement labels is about $13 and yields about 500 stickers (if you use this template I made in P-Touch).

 I love this drone!
-I has a 4K camera, four mile range, 27 minute battery life, and very smooth camera stabilization.
+It has a 4K camera, a couple mile range, 27 minute battery life, and very smooth camera stabilization.
 It can fold down to the size of a shoe, making it great for travel.
 The Mavic Pro takes stunning photos and videos, and it can broadcast to Periscope, YouTube Live, or Facebook Live.
 I suggest getting the Deluxe Bundle to get two extra batteries, multi-charger, and shoulder bag.

 The Mevo camera is a wide angle 4K camera with iOS software for zooming, panning, and cutting.
 Mevo works with Facebook Live and Periscope.
 It's great for live streaming interviews and presentations.
 When viewers watch, it appears that you have a camera crew working for you, but in reality it's one high-resolution camera image that is being edited live!